L3shan-sv/yolo/README.md

 # Overview
 This project involved the containerization and deployment of a full-stack yolo application using Docker.

+A full-stack containerized app built with React, Node.js, and MongoDB.
 # Requirements
 Install the docker engine here:
 - [Docker](https://docs.docker.com/engine/install/)